earthly/website/blog/_posts/2021-09-30-awk-examples.md

 **What I've learned: Awk's `BEGIN`, `END` and Variables**

 Awk provides two special patterns, `BEGIN` and `END`.
 You can use them to run actions before and after processing the records.
-For example, this is how you would initialize data, print headers, and footer, or do any start-up or tear-down stuff in Awk.
+For example, this is how you would initialize data, print headers and footer, or do any start-up or tear-down stuff in Awk.

 It ends up looking like this: